Externships: Information for Student Participants

 - Program Content

-- Main difference between externship and internship is in its shorter length: externships are from one to four weeks in length; most internships are 10-16 weeks.
+- Main difference between externship and internship is in its shorter length: externships are from 1-4 weeks in length; most internships are 8-12 weeks.

 - Many students in the career exploration mode don’t need more than a few weeks to test themselves in a particular kind of work/career.

-- Our director initiated this program at his previous liberal arts college, and that college achieved national recognition with that model, which is to say that we have tested this model and we have experience managing it.
+- We are in our fifth year with the Externship Program, which is to say that we have tested this model and we have experience managing it.

-- Many alumni hosts have wanted to host longer internships, but for multiple reasons never could (e.g., not enough substantive work, can’t dedicate ample time to make it good, organization puts up too many logistical/policy barriers).
-This length experience is much more possible and manageable for some.
+- Many alumni hosts have wanted to host internships, which are typically longer in duration, but for multiple reasons never could (e.g., not enough substantive work, can’t dedicate ample time to make it good, organization puts up too many logistical/policy barriers).
+This 1-4 week experience is much more possible and manageable for some.

 - Placement with a domestic twist, The Financial Times (A PDF article focusing on the role of 25th Reunion Trustee Paul Van Valkenburg '82 and Barb (Behringer) Geiser '83 as externship volunteer hosts)